cyrilletuzi/angular-async-local-storage/docs/BROWSERS_SUPPORT.md

 - version 12: IE11 support deprecated (but still active)
 - versions >= 13: IE11 support removed

-This module is not impacted by IE missing `indexedDB` features.
+This lib is not impacted by IE missing `indexedDB` features.

 ## Browsers restrictions